-Mr Ng Tat Pun has more than 40 years of experience in the banking and finance industry.
+Mr Chee Jin Kiong is a qualified accountant and a fellow Member of the Institute of Singapore Chartered Accountants.
+His experience spans various businesses including offshore and marine, engineering and finance.
 As Non-Executive and Independent Chairman of the Board, he has the overall responsibility for the leadership of the Board.
 His key roles include: